Reallocating After Disposal

 When you mark an asset as disposed in xAssets:

-1. The asset's status changes to Disposed (StatusID = 6).
+- The asset's status changes to Disposed (StatusID = 6) and

-2. On the next calculation, the engine sees the asset is out of service.
+DateDisposedOfis set. - On the next calculation, the engine sees the disposal date on the asset.

 This happens automatically — you do not need to manually unassign licenses from disposed assets for the capacity to be freed.